task123/sim_db/docs/source/tips_and_recommendations.rst

 * The command line tool can be called with ``python sim_db/__main__.py'`` instead of just ``'sim_db'`` or ``'sdb'``, if it is perferable.

+* Numpy arrays can be passed to the Python write method as long as type_of_value is set.

 * Multiple default names for the parameter files can be added in prioritized order in *settings.txt* to replace or in addition to *sim_params.txt*.

 * If add error message occur during the simulation, consider adding the error message as a comment, ``add_comment --id 'ID' --filename 'standard_error.out'``.
 An explaination may be appended in addition.